Validator Troubleshooting

 Common issues and solutions for running the Minotaur validator — Anvil, subtensor, leader election, consensus, peer discovery, scoring, weights, and Docker.

 Common issues and solutions for running the Minotaur validator.
-Each section starts with the symptom you’ll see, then walks you through the checks that resolve it.

 Anvil Connection Issues

-Symptom: Simulation failures, connection refused errors, or plans that never score.
+Symptom: Simulation failures, “connection refused” errors, or plans that never score.

-$ANVIL_RPC_URL If using Alchemy or Infura on the upstream (ETH_UPSTREAM_RPC_URL / BASE_UPSTREAM_RPC_URL), confirm your API key is valid and has not exceeded rate limits.
+ANVIL_RPC_URLis set and reachable:Terminal window curl -X POST -H "Content-Type: application/json" \--data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}' \$ANVIL_RPC_URL - If using Alchemy or Infura, confirm your API key is valid and has not exceeded rate limits.

-For local testnet, ensure the Anvil container is healthy:
+- For local testnet, ensure the Anvil container is healthy:

-docker compose ps anvil Check that each Anvil fork is on the expected chain (ETH = 1, Base = 8453, BT EVM = 964, local Anvil = 31337).
+Terminal window docker compose ps anvil - Check that the Anvil fork is on the expected chain (mainnet = chain ID 1, local = 31337).

 Symptom: Simulations hang or time out.

-Anvil has a 2-second block time by default.
-The simulator calls evm_mine after sending transactions.
-If the upstream RPC is slow, simulations may time out.
-Increase logging to DEBUG to see simulation details:
+evm_mineafter sending transactions.
+If the RPC endpoint is slow, simulations may time out. - Increase logging to

-export LOG_LEVEL=DEBUG Subtensor Sync Issues
+Subtensor Sync Issues

-Symptom: Validator cannot read metagraph, weight emission fails, or connection refused to subtensor.
+Symptom: Validator cannot read metagraph, weight emission fails, or “connection refused” to subtensor.

 wss://entrypoint-finney.opentensor.ai:443 - Local testnet: